 - Two runs (12 months FTE) in General Practice undertaken whilst fulfilling the GPEP Year 1 programme requirements.
 At least one run (six months FTE) must be in in Rural General Practice. - TWO runs (12 months FTE) in Rural Hospital Medicine undertaken at different sites.
 The rural hospital attachments must be approved by the Division.
 One of the rural hospital runs must be in a Level 3 rural hospital.
 One rural hospital run is usually taken early in the training programme, the other is undertaken at the end of training. - One run (six months FTE) in General Medicine (three months may be cardiology or respiratory medicine) undertaken at a Division of Rural Hospital Medicine accredited training site. - One run (six months FTE) in Emergency Medicine (3 months may be orthopaedics) undertaken at a Division of Rural Hospital Medicine accredited training site. - 0.5 run (three months FTE) Paediatrics undertaken at a Division of Rural Hospital Medicine accredited training site. - 0.5 run (three months FTE) Anaesthetics and/or Intensive Care undertaken at a Division of Rural Hospital Medicine accredited training site - A further one run (6 months FTE) in General Practice, during which the general practice Fellowship assessment visit is conducted.
-This is normally undertaken after 30 36 months of training. - (c) The maximum time that may be taken on the dual training programme pathway is eight years.
+This is normally undertaken after 30 36 months of training. - (c) The maximum time that may be taken on the dual training programme pathway is eight years (excluding time 'on hold').

-3.3.3.
+3.4.3.
 Breaks in training/Time

 - (a) Registrars may apply to work less than the minimum FTE clinical time for a maximum of six months FTE.
-Should they continue to work less than the minimum FTE clinical time required (refer section 3.4.2 (b)) they will be registered in the programme as 'on hold'. - (b) Registrars who hold a current practicing certificate and are not working in the scope of general practice during their time 'on hold' must inform the MCNZ of their change in circumstance. - (c) The maximum time allowed 'on hold' is three years cumulative total.
+Should they continue to work less than the minimum FTE clinical time required (refer section 3.5.2 (b) they will be registered in the programme as 'on hold'. - (b) Registrars who hold a current practicing certificate and are not working in the scope of general practice during their time 'on hold' must inform the MCNZ of their change in circumstance. - (c) The maximum time allowed 'on hold' is three years cumulative total.
 If the registrar is 'on hold' for a period of longer than a year (cumulative), on return to the programme they may be required to transfer to new programme rules or to undertake an alternate programme in discussion with the College. - (d) A one-tenth concession for a full-time equivalent year during Years 2 and 3 may be granted approval by the College to registrars involved in childcare and/or caring for a live-in disabled family member, in recognition of the value that this experience brings to general practice work.
-This concession is included in the
+This concession is included in the calculation of the minimum clinical time requirements.
+The maximum concession that may be granted is three months FTE, which is broken down to 0.1FTE per week and applied over GPEP Years 2 and 3

-[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 1 February 2021/ Version1/Review Sep-Nov 2021
+[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 31st January 2022/ Version1/Review Sep-Nov 2022

-- calculation of the minimum clinical time requirements.
-The maximum concession that may be granted is three months FTE, which is broken down to 0.1FTE per week and applied over GPEP Years 2 and 3 - (e) Where a registrar has placed their training 'on hold', they must have a current practicing certificate and continue to work in the scope of general practice to comply with MCNZ requirements for recertification (as outlined in section 3.5.7) during their 'on hold' period.
-These requirements must be completed and reported through the College Annual Maintenance programme to MCNZ.
+(e) Where a registrar has placed their training 'on hold', they must have a current practicing certificate and continue to work in the scope of general practice to comply with MCNZ requirements for recertification (as outlined in section 3.6.7) during their 'on hold' period.
+These requirements must be completed and reported through the College Annual Maintenance programme (AMP) to MCNZ.

-3.3.4.
+3.4.4.
 Withdrawals